peterzandbergen/raft/raft-docs/docs/raft--index.md

-Raft implements the raft protocols as described on https://raft.github.io/
+Raft implements the raft protocol as described on https://raft.github.io/

 package will have the following classes/actors